Plastic pollution is a MASSIVE issue facing our world, and it is an issue Go Well Consulting is particularly passionate about helping to solve.

 Even if plastic breaks down (which will happen if left exposed to the natural elements of wind, rain, sunlight, waves), it simply breaks down into smaller pieces of synthetic material.
 It is still a toxic ‘man-made’ substance that causes chaos to natural ecosystems, especially in our oceans.
 These smaller pieces of plastic are known as Micro Plastics, and more and more research is emerging showing the full extent of the plastic pollution problem.
 Plastic has been discovered not only in our food chain (especially in seafood) but also in our drinking water!

 “Eight MILLION TONS of plastic are dumped in the World’s oceans every year”. – National Geographic

 “Annually approximately 500 billion plastic bags are used worldwide.
 More than one million bags are used every minute”. – Plastic Oceans.org.

 Let’s lead the way New Zealand!

 In fact, plastics can only be recycled 1-7 times (depending on the type of plastic and what source of information you trust…) before it is of no use and will end up in a landfill or in the environment anyway.
-Further to that, there is a huge amount of resources required to collect, transport, sort, transport and eventually put through the recycling process which involves cleaning, shredding, transporting, and eventually reshaping back into a new product.
+Further to that, a huge amount of resources is required to collect, transport, sort, transport and ultimately put plastic through the recycling process which involves cleaning, shredding, transporting, and eventually reshaping back into a new product.